puppetlabs/puppet-docs/source/puppet/4.0/reference/upgrade_agent.markdown

 * Disable the previous `products` and `devel` repositories
 * Using your package manager, install the `puppet-agent` package for your operating system.
-* Modify the new, Puppet 4-compatible `/etc/puppetlabs/puppet/puppet.conf` file to include any local customizations from the old `/etc/puppet/puppet.conf` configuration file, taking note of the (deprecated and changed settings)[release_notes.html#XXX_Settings_header] which should not be copied over (notably, if you previously set `stringify_facts=false`, this is no longer necessary).
+* Modify the new, Puppet 4-compatible `/etc/puppetlabs/puppet/puppet.conf` file to include any local customizations from the old `/etc/puppet/puppet.conf` configuration file, taking note of the [deprecated and changed settings](release_notes.html#break-changed-defaults-for-settings) which should not be copied over (notably, if you previously set
+  `stringify_facts=false`, this is no longer necessary).
 You will need to set the `server` (and `ca_server`, if you've set up a separate Puppet 4 CA) setting to point at the hostname of your new Puppet 4 master.
 * Copy your SSL certificate tree from its previous location (from `puppet agent --configprint ssldir` above) to its new